thingsboard/thingsboard.github.io/_includes/templates/edge/ubuntu-configure-edge.md

 {: .copy-code}

 {% capture local-deployment %}
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard CE server is running you'll need to add additional configuration parameters to avoid port collision.
+If ThingsBoard Edge is going to be running on the same machine where ThingsBoard **Professional Edition/Community Edition** server is running you'll need to add additional configuration parameters to avoid port collision.

 Please add next parameters to ThingsBoard Edge configuration file: